elm-lang/elm-plans/CONTRIBUTING.md

   * Concerns about learning, efficiency, etc.
   * Ideas of how to do things in a nicer way

 As progress is made on these, the original description should be updated to the latest state of affairs.
+OP is in charge of managing this curation.

+#### Advanced Curation

+What happens when there are two design discussions about the same general problem?
+What happens when one discussion has gotten out of control?

-Even with that curration, the danger is that things spirals out of control, leaving an issue with tons of comments that are difficult to follow.
+Over time, every discussion will spiral out of control, leaving an issue with tons of comments that are difficult to follow.
 This is especially bad if someone comes back months later to an issue that is 50 comments long.
-When a discussion enters this death spiral, the next steps are:
+When a discussion becomes unmanagable, the next steps are:

   1. Close the issue.
   2. Create a meta issue that: